John Rebus: TV

-Plans were afoot in the late 1980s and early '90s to bring Rebus to television in an adaptation of Knots and Crosses with Leslie Grantham in the lead role, but this came to nothing.
-Ian Rankin believes that it was likely they would have made Rebus English or relocated the entire story to London.
-Rankin has revealed that the BBC were also keen to cast Robbie Coltrane as Rebus in a mooted adaptation of the series in the 1990s.
-Rankin smiled a bit, imagining flashbacks to Rebus's SAS training with Private Robbie Coltrane running over the assault course!
+Plans were afoot in the late 1980s and early 1990s to bring Rebus to television in an adaptation of Knots and Crosses with Leslie Grantham in the lead role, but this did not materialise.
+Rankin believes that it was likely they would have made Rebus English, or relocated the entire story to London.
+Additionally, Rankin has revealed that the BBC were keen to cast Robbie Coltrane as Rebus in a mooted adaptation of the series in the 1990s.
+Rankin "smiled a bit", imagining flashbacks to Rebus's SAS training "with Private Robbie Coltrane running over the assault course!"

-In the Rebus television adaptations he was played by John Hannah in the first series, a casting decision into which Hannah felt he was forced.
-It was his production company behind the series and his original suggestion was Peter Mullan.
-However, he claimed the corporation would not commission a relatively unknown actor.
-In the later series, following Hannah and his production team's exit, the role was taken over by Ken Stott.
+In the first season of the 2000 television adaptation, he is portrayed by John Hannah; a casting decision into which Hannah felt he was forced.
+His production company, Clerkenwell Films, produced the series alongside STV Studios, and his original suggestion for the role was Peter Mullan.
+However, he claimed the corporation would not commission a "relatively unknown" actor.
+In the later series, following Hannah and his production company's exit, the role was played by Ken Stott for the remainder of the series.

-A lot of Rebus's character foibles are glossed over in the adaptations, for example his large LP collection and the frequent popular music references and thoughts that Ian Rankin weaves into the stories.
-However, Rebus's reliance on alcohol is evident and he is often seen drinking in the Oxford Bar.
-Also, in the television series Rebus is portrayed as being a supporter of Hibernian (like Siobhan Clarke).
-This is not found in Ian Rankin's books and the author has stated that Rebus is a Raith Rovers supporter.
+Many of Rebus' idiosyncracies are tweaked slightly in the adaptations.
+In the 2000-2007 television series, Rebus is shown to be a supporter of Hibernian F.C. like Siobhan Clarke; in the 2024 reboot, he describes himself as "a quiet Jambo".
+Neither of these facts are present in Rankin's books, and the author has stated that Rebus is in fact a supporter of Fife-based Raith Rovers F.C.
 Rebus's Fife accent is softened as well — in the novel Tooth and Nail, London Metropolitan Police colleagues find it difficult to understand his speech.
+However, Rebus's reliance on alcohol is in line with the books and he is often seen drinking in the Oxford Bar.

 In November 2022, it was announced that Nordic streaming service Viaplay would produce a new Rebus adaptation, as the company's debut UK production.
-In March 2023, Richard Rankin was announced, to star as Rebus.
-Following Viaplay's decision to withdraw from the UK market, the production was acquired by the BBC.
-Episode 1 of the new series was aired on BBCiPlayer and BBCScotland on 17 May 2024, and on BBCOne on 18th May 2024.
+In March 2023, Richard Rankin (no relation to the author) was announced to star as Rebus.
+Following Viaplay's decision to withdraw from the UK market, the production was then acquired by the BBC.
+Episode 1 of the new series was aired on BBC Scotland on 17 May 2024, and in the wider UK on BBC One on 18th May 2024.

-BBC Radio
+Radio

 Alexander Morton played Rebus in a 1999 BBC Radio 4 adaptation of Let It Bleed.

-Ron Donachie starred as Rebus in BBC Radio 4's dramatizations of The Falls (2008), Resurrection Men (2008), Strip Jack (2010), The Black Book (2012), Black and Blue (2013) and "Rebus Set in Darkness" (2014).
+Ron Donachie starred as Rebus in BBC Radio 4's dramatizations of The Falls (2008), Resurrection Men (2008), Strip Jack (2010), The Black Book (2012), Black and Blue (2013), Set in Darkness (2014), A Question of Blood (2016) and Fleshmarket Close (2017).

 BBC Radio has also broadcast abridged readings of some novels, including Let It Bleed (read by Alexander Morton), of the novella Death Is Not the End (read by Douglas Henshall) and of the short story "Facing the Music" from Beggars Banquet (read by James MacPherson).